 Day 3 – Deception Pass State Park, Anacortes, Swinomish and La Conner

-IMHO this is the best day of the trip because Deception Pass is the most dramatic and beautiful of the State Parks.
-Deception Pass is the narrow passage between Whidbey Island the Fidalgo Island.
+IMHO this is the best day of the trip because Deception Pass is the most dramatic and beautiful of the State Parks on Whidbey Island.
+Deception Pass is the narrow passage that divides Whidbey Island and Fidalgo Island.

 On the Whidbey Island side, visit West Point and hike the Goose Rock Summit-Goose Rock Perimeter trail as a loop.
-Then, if you don’t mind heights, walk across the Deception Pass Bridge before you drive across to reach the Fidalgo Island side.
+If you don’t mind heights, follow up with a walk across Deception Pass Bridge and watch the powerful tidal flows of emerald green waters rushing between the cliff-lined pass.

 If you didn’t pack a picnic, don’t worry, because there is food just up the road.
 From Deception Pass, make your way to Anacortes.
 There are plenty of food outlets to choose from in the historic downtown area – but pass on dessert because our ice cream stop is coming.